-Amid a biting cold wave in the Kashmir, the Christian community of the valley on Wednesday celebrated the Christmas; the birthday of Jesus Christ, with zest and gaiety in Srinagar.
+SRINAGAR: Amid a biting cold wave in the Kashmir, the Christian community of the valley on Sarurday celebrated the Christmas; the birthday of Jesus Christ, with zest and gaiety in Srinagar.

-The mass prayers celebrations at Srinagar’s Holy Family Catholic Church, a Roman Catholic Church located at Maulana Azad Road, began in the morning and ended up around 3:00 pm.
+The mass prayers celebrations at Srinagar’s Holy Family Catholic Church, a Roman Catholic Church located at Maulana Azad Road and St. Lukes Church, where Christmas prayers were held after more than 30 years began in the morning and ended up around 12 pm.

-“We are waiting for this day for full year.
-It is a day of happiness” a devotee said.
+She said that they are waiting for this day for full year.
+It is a day of happiness.

-In anticipation of the Christian festival, Lt governor had extended greetings to the religious minority.
-Unlike Kashmir, Jammu has more numbers and the festival is colourful and comparatively widespread.
+In anticipation of the Christian festival, Lt governor Manoj Sinha had extended greetings to the religious minority.